manuelgrabowski/KeepInventorySortedSimple/README.md

 More things might get kicked out in future version – I never want to sort the player inventory, so I'm not keen on keeping that code around, for example.
 That includes the "sort hovered inventory" setting as well.
-I'm also not too fond of the button and might remove it entirely.
+I'm also not too fond of the GUI buttons and might remove it entirely.
 As the [name suggests](https://en.wikipedia.org/wiki/KISS_principle), I intend to keep this mod as simple as possible to fill my needs.

 A functioning 1.21 build of the original mod [is available](https://github.com/kyrptonaught/Inventory-Sorter/pull/123#issuecomment-2185101760), if that's what you're looking for.